otr4j/otrv4/otrv4.md

 ## Online Conversation Initialization

+> TODO `max_remote_i_seen` seems no longer as useful as in early designs.
+Ratcheting is determined by `i`.
+As it alternates between sender and receiver, the `max_remote_seen_i` can be derived from the time when a new keys are rotated.
+This is related to last-minute changes in the handling of `i` with `i % 3 == 0` for including DH keys in brace-key generation.

 Online OTRv4 conversations are initialized through a [Query Message or a Whitespace Tag](#user-requests-to-start-an-otr-conversation).
 After this, the conversation is authenticated using the interactive DAKE.